Frequently Asked Questions

 Can you tell me about the clinical rotations at PCOM?

-PCOM offers six-week rotations in the following disciplines: emergency medicine, family
+PCOM offers five-week rotations in the following disciplines: emergency medicine,

-medicine, internal medicine, prenatal/gynecology, general surgery, pediatrics and
+family medicine, internal medicine, prenatal/gynecology, general surgery, pediatrics

-behavioral medicine.
-In addition to those seven core rotations, we offer the opportunity
+and behavioral medicine.
+In addition to those seven core rotations, students will

 affiliations across the country with hospitals, clinics and private practices.